Aidan Nugent

-Aidan Nugent is a Gaelic footballer who formerly played at senior level for the Armagh county team and was the Armagh captain in 2022.
+Aidan Nugent was a Gaelic footballer who formerly played at senior level for the Armagh county team and was the Armagh captain in 2022.

 He scored a goal in the 2022 All-Ireland quarter-final between Armagh and Galway at Croke Park.
 Along with Galway captain Seán Kelly he was controversially issued a straight red card following a brawl before extra-time.

 In December 2024, the PSNI began investigating an "incident" which was alleged to have taken place in November during a trip to Miami, Florida, by members of the Armagh All-Ireland champions.
 A 30-year-old man was subsequently arrested and charged with two counts of sexual assault and two of causing a person to engage in a sexual act without consent.
 In May 2025, Nugent was named as the man charged with the four sexual offences.